-Cloud computing has entered a mainstream of information technology, providing the scalability in the delivery of the enterprise applications and Software as a Service (SaaS).
+Cloud computing has entered the mainstream of information technology, providing scalability in delivering enterprise applications and Software as a Service (SaaS).

 Companies are now migrating their IT operations to the cloud.
-Many cloud providers can allow for the data to be either transferred via your traditional internet connection or a dedicated direct link.
+Many cloud providers can allow the data to be transferred via your traditional internet connection or a dedicated direct link.

 The benefit of the direct link into the cloud will make sure that your data is uncontended and that the traffic is not crossing the Internet, and the Quality of Service will be assured.